Please enter a search term to begin your search.

 For more than 30 years, the Maine Women's Lobby has been working to increase opportunities - through education and advocacy - on behalf of women and girls.
 Our goal is to ensure that women and girls in Maine can lead healthy and productive lives free from violence and discrimination.

 The Maine Women's Lobby is a recognized leader on some of the most important issues of our time.
-We bring the voice of Maine women through public policy development, education, and advocacy focussed on four core issues: economic security, health care and reproductive rights, civil rights, and freedom from violence.
+We bring the voice of Maine women through public policy development, education, and advocacy focused on four core issues: economic security, health care and reproductive rights, civil rights, and freedom from violence.

 View our legislative successes in: